-- A. Shutdown Day - i.
-Shutdown Day is the first regular business day following the lapse of appropriations. - If the lapse of appropriations takes place on a Friday, Shutdown Day is the following (non-holiday) Monday. - 2.
+A. Shutdown Day

+- i.
+Shutdown Day is the first regular business day following the lapse of appropriations. - 1.
+If the lapse of appropriations takes place on a Friday, Shutdown Day is the following (non-holiday) Monday. - 2.
 To the extent possible, all staff (excepted and non-excepted) shall be in work status on Shutdown Day to coordinate Shutdown Day activities. - 3.
 Once the lapse of appropriations is effective, non-excepted staff shall only perform work, use Agency electronic devices, or access the Agency's internal network to perform orderly shutdown activities for up to four (4) hours on the Shutdown Day. - ii.
 CSP Executive Staff (or their designees) and PSA management staff provide Furlough Notices to non-excepted employees on Shutdown Day.
-PSA management staff may also provide Furlough Notices to excepted employees expected to be placed in non-excepted (furlough status) at some point early in the shutdown time period. - CSP Executive Staff and PSA Director (or designee) must sign the Furlough Notice as the "Deciding Official." - Staff should sign the Furlough Notice and return the Notice to their Executive Staff or designee within the four (4) hour Shutdown Day period. - a.
+PSA management staff may also provide Furlough Notices to excepted employees expected to be placed in non-excepted (furlough status) at some point early in the shutdown time period. - 1.
+CSP Executive Staff and PSA Director (or designee) must sign the Furlough Notice as the "Deciding Official." - Staff should sign the Furlough Notice and return the Notice to their Executive Staff or designee within the four (4) hour Shutdown Day period. - a.
 Furlough Notices should be issued/received in-person or via Agency email. - b.
 Furlough Notices may be signed electronically.

 - c.
 Furlough Notices may be issued to, and received from, personal contact information (e.g., personal email accounts) only when in-person or Agency email distribution is not possible.
 Sending Furlough Notices to a non-excepted employee's registered home address should only be used as a last resort.
-The processing of a mailed Furlough Notice by a non-excepted employee is an allowable shutdown activity. - CSP Executive Staff and PSA management staff shall advise nonexcepted (or furloughed) staff to maintain a copy of the Furlough Notice and regularly (daily) watch their personal contact information, the media, and OPM/CSOSA/PSA websites for employee assistance information and Agency/OPM notifications to return to work. - CSP Executive Staff forwards signed (signed by Executive and employee) Furlough Notices to CSP OHR to be maintained in e-OPF.
-PSA management staff forwards signed Furlough Notices to OHCM to be maintained in e-OPF. - CSP Executive Staff informs OHR of any issues or impediments for completing the Furlough Notice process for all non-excepted staff.
+The processing of a mailed Furlough Notice by a non-excepted employee is an allowable shutdown activity. - CSP Executive Staff and PSA management staff shall advise nonexcepted (or furloughed) staff to maintain a copy of the Furlough Notice and regularly (daily) watch their personal contact information, the media, and OPM/CSOSA/PSA websites for employee assistance information and Agency/OPM notifications to return to work. - 4.
+CSP Executive Staff forwards signed (signed by Executive and employee) Furlough Notices to CSP OHR to be maintained in e-OPF.
+PSA management staff forwards signed Furlough Notices to OHCM to be maintained in e-OPF. - 5.
+CSP Executive Staff informs OHR of any issues or impediments for completing the Furlough Notice process for all non-excepted staff.
 PSA management staff informs OHCM of any issues or impediments for completing the Furlough Notice process for all non-excepted staff. - iii.
 Non-excepted employees shall report to work on the Shutdown Day to perform orderly shutdown procedures for up to four (4) hours. - 1.
-Planned AWS or leave will be cancelled, and the non-excepted employee will place themselves in work status on Shutdown Day on or around their regularly scheduled start time. - Non-excepted employees who have a valid Agency telework agreement and digital signing capabilities may conduct Shutdown Day activities, to include receiving, signing and returning the Furlough Notice, from an approved alternate worksite. - a.
-CSP non-excepted employees who are not scheduled to telework on Shutdown Day yet wish to perform Shutdown Day activities remotely shall submit a request to their supervisor, in writing, at least one calendar day prior to the lapse of appropriations.
+Planned AWS or leave will be cancelled, and the non-excepted employee will place themselves in work status on Shutdown Day on or around their regularly scheduled start time.